Noncommutative $C^*$-algebra Net: Learning Neural Networks with Powerful Product Structure in $C^*$-algebra: Experiments

 We conduct experiments of image classification tasks using MNIST~\citep{lecun2010mnist}, Kuzushiji-MNIST~\citep{clanuwat2018deep}, and Fashion-MNIST~\citep{xiao2017fashion}, which are composed of 10-class $28\times28$ gray-scale images.
 Each sub-model is trained on a mutually exclusive subset sampled from the original training data and then evaluated on the entire test data.
 Each subset is sampled to be balanced, i.e., each class has the same number of training samples.
 As a baseline, we use a commutative $C^*$-algebra net over diagonal matrices, which consists of the same sub-models but cannot interact with other sub-models.
 Both noncommutative and commutative models share hyperparameters: the number of layers was set to 4, the hidden size was set to 128, and the models were trained for 30 epochs.

-\Cref{tab:classification_results} shows the average test accuracy over sub-models.
-As can be seen, a noncommutative $C^*$-algebra net consistently outperforms its commutative counterpart, which is significant, particularly when the number of sub-models is 40.
-Note that when the number of sub-models is 40, the size of the training dataset for each sub-model is 40 times smaller than the original one, and thus, the commutative $C^*$-algebra net fails to learn.
-Nevertheless, the noncommutative $C^*$-algebra net retains performance mostly.
-These results suggest that sub-models share knowledge through interaction.
+\Cref{tab:classification_results} shows average test accuracy.
+As can be seen, the noncommutative $C^*$-algebra net consistently outperforms its commutative counterpart, which is significant, particularly when the number of sub-models is 40.
+Such a performance improvement could be attributed to the fact that noncommutative models have more trainable parameters than commutative ones.
+Thus, \cref{tab:classification_small} additionally compares commutative $C^*$-algebra net with a width of 128 and noncommutative $C^*$-algebra net with a width of 8, which have almost the same number of learnable parameters.
+We can still observe that the noncommutative $C^*$-algebra net outperforms the commutative one with a large margin.
+These results suggest that the performance of noncommutative $C^*$-algebra net cannot solely be explained by the number of learnable parameters: the interaction among sub-models provides essential capability.

-Additionally, \cref{tab:blockdiagonal} illustrates that related tasks help performance improvement through interaction.
-Specifically, we prepare five sub-models per dataset, one of MNIST, Kuzushiji-MNIST, and Fashion-MNIST, and train a total of 15 sub-models simultaneously.
-In addition to the commutative $C^*$-algebra net, where sub-models have no interaction, and the noncommutative $C^*$-algebra net, where each sub-model can interact with any other sub-models, we use a block-diagonal noncommutative $C^*$-algebra net (see \cref{subsub:blockdiagonal}), where each sub-model can only interact with other sub-models trained on the same dataset. \Cref{tab:blockdiagonal} shows that the fully noncommutative $C^*$-algebra net surpasses the block-diagonal one on Kuzushiji-MNIST and Fashion-MNIST, implying that not only intra-task interaction but also inter-task interaction helps performance gain.
-Note that each dataset is subsampled so that every class has the same number of samples, so it is not possible to compare the values of \cref{tab:classification_results,tab:blockdiagonal}.
+Furthermore, \cref{tab:blockdiagonal} illustrates that related tasks help performance improvement through interaction.
+Specifically, we prepare five sub-models per dataset, one of MNIST, Kuzushiji-MNIST, and Fashion-MNIST, and train a single (non)commutative $C^*$-algebra net consisting of 15 sub-models simultaneously.
+In addition to the commutative $C^*$-algebra net, where sub-models have no interaction, and the noncommutative $C^*$-algebra net, where each sub-model can interact with any other sub-models, we use a noncommutative $C^*$-algebra net with block-diagonal matrices (see \cref{subsub:blockdiagonal}), where each sub-model can only interact with other sub-models trained on the same dataset.
+Note that this block-diagonal variant is equivalent to the model in \cref{tab:classification_results}.
+In \cref{tab:blockdiagonal}, we show that the fully noncommutative $C^*$-algebra net surpasses the block-diagonal one, implying that not only intra-task interaction but also inter-task interaction helps performance gain.